 Seventh, put baby changing stations, including a change of clothes in the rooms you will be spending the most time in.
 That way you already have everything you need to change your little ones diaper quickly and avoid any unnecessary accidents.

 Eighth, do not stress out if you are having difficulty with breast feeding.
 We all are new to this in the beginning and may need a little help.
-Make sure you consult with a lactation consultant before you leave the hospital and follow-up with him or her if you have any questions.
+Make sure you consult with your Doctor as well as a lactation consultant before you leave the hospital and follow-up with him or her if you have any questions.
 Also, if you are concerned about whether your baby is getting enough to eat, don’t be afraid to go into the Doctors office before your next visit for a weight check.

 Ninth, after about a week, you may want to get out of the house by yourself or with your spouse, and if Grandma and Grandpa volunteered to take care of the baby, get out for a little bit.
 It will be nice to have some adult interaction and a little time to with your loved one.